NYPL/NYPLRubyUtil/README.md

 `stream_name` The name of the Kinesis stream

+`profile` For local use

+KinesisClient can also be configured to push events in batches:

+`kinesis_client = NYPLRubyUtil::KinesisClient.new(config, batch_size, automatically_push)`

+In this case, the client will wait to push records until at least `batch_size` have been entered.
+If `automatically_push` is set to false, it will not push the batches until it receives `push_records`

 #### Usage

 `kinesis_client << json_message`

 Will encode the `json_message` using the configured avro and write to the configured kinesis stream

+If `batch_size` is set, will only write to the kinesis stream when it receives at least `batch_size` many records.

+If `automatically_push` is set to false, it will not push records to kinesis until it receives `push_records`

+Call `push_records` when all records have been entered to push any remaining records to kinesis

 ### Deploying In CI/CD